 - 8. Smoke the potatoes, making sure to keep the temperature under 100°F (38°C), for 1 hour.
 Since the potatoes are already cooked, you’re just trying to give them that great smoke flavor.
 Keep an eye on the heat, because if it goes higher, you’ll dry out the potatoes.
 Remove the spuds from the smoker and blot any moisture from their skins.
 You can refrigerate the potatoes for several hours or you can immediately move on to the best part of this recipe, which is the frying.

 - 9. Pour enough peanut oil into a heavy pot so that it reaches a depth of 2 inches.
-Heat the oil to 375°F (190°C) using a deep-fry or candy thermometer to monitor the temperature.
+Heat the oil to 375°F (190°C) using a deep-fry or candy or instant-read thermometer to monitor the temperature.
 While the oil is heating, place the potatoes on a flat work surface and smash them with the palm of your hand just until they crack—you don’t want to completely flatten the potatoes, but you do want to use enough pressure to burst the skins and create nooks and crevices.

 - 10. Fry the potatoes in batches, making sure the heat never dips below 350°F (180°C), until the potatoes are golden brown and any loose skins that have pulled away from the potato are marvelously burnished and translucent, 7 to 9 minutes.
 Transfer the potatoes to paper towels to drain and season with sea salt and pepper.
 Serve the spuds pronto alongside plenty of the aioli.